nelsonic/nodesecurity-api/ARCHITECTURE.md

 ## TODO
-- [ ] update the nsp-api to use the new Dulcimer stuff
+- [X] update the nsp-api to use the new Dulcimer stuff
+- [X] figure out the report object model
 - [ ] finish the report plugin
 - [ ] add report feature to www
-- [ ] add report feature to api
+- [ ] add report feature to cli

 # plugin-report